gtri/scrimmage/docs/source/tutorials/autonomy-plugin.rst

 Line 2 ensures that the ID of the contact that we want to follow exists.
 Next, we get a pointer to the contact's ``scrimmage::State`` in line 4.
 Using basic trigonometry, we calculate the required heading to follow the contact in lines 7 and 8.
-In line 11, we set the desired heading, similarl to how we set the heading in the initialization method.
+In line 11, we set the desired heading, similarly to how we set the heading in the initialization method.
 Finally, we set the desired altitude to the same altitude of the contact in line 14.
 If the closest contact search didn't succeed in the first part of ``step_autonomy``, then the ``desired_state_`` won't be updated due to the guard in line 2 and our Autonomy plugin will just drive our entity in the forward direction.

-By just using the state's of other contacts, Autonomy plugins that implement formation controllers, spatial search algorithms, biologically-inspired algorithms, and many other algorithms associated with multi-robot problems.
+By just using the state's of other contacts, Autonomy plugins can implement formation controllers, spatial search algorithms, biologically-inspired algorithms, and many other algorithms associated with multi-robot problems.
 The contacts in this example are ground truth contacts without any noise.
 When you